 - If your clients can use either public or member API, then your system should allow clients to select with API they are using.

-- Your system must offer a way for your clients to export the stored ORCID iDs and access tokens.
+- Your system must offer a way for your clients to export the stored ORCID iDs and token exchange data (access tokens, refresh tokens, scopes, scope expiry).
+If your system also writes data, then it must also include the relevant put codes with data exports.

 When talking to your clients about what they need to do to obtain, set up, and test credentials to access the ORCID APIs, please: